Welcome to the website of the World Association for Public Opinion Research!

 WAPOR advances its mission through various efforts – for instance, studies of election polling and infringements on polling; regional and international conferences; white papers, press releases, and workshops; and our refereed journal, the International Journal of Public Opinion Research.
 With the American Association for Public Opinion Research and ESOMAR, WAPOR has collaborated on an international effort to train journalists interested in understanding and reporting on public opinion research.
 You can find more information about this intiative here.

 WAPOR recently wrapped up its joint meeting with AAPOR in Austin, Texas for our 69th annual conference during 10-12 May 2016.
-Registration is now open and the preliminary program is available.
-We are looking forward to a very exciting and diverse program and of course meeting new colleagues and reconnecting with old friends.
+It was a great success!
 We are also working on a number of very exciting conferences to be held in Moscow, Russia in September, the VII Latin American Congress in Monterrey, Mexico in October, and Barcelona, Spain in late November .
 We have also set the dates for our 70th Annual Conference in Lisbon, Portugal, July 15-17, 2017.
 Please check back on our seminars and events page for more information as we have it.